 Stacey Gardiner – General Manager

 Stacey Gardiner is the General Manager of the Australian Forest Contractors Association (AFCA).
-Stacey joined AFCA in March 2015, her previous experience has included working within the agricultural sector and more recently in Land Use Planning within the public sector.
+Stacey joined AFCA in March 2015.
+Previously she worked within the agricultural sector and in Land Use Planning within the public sector.

 She holds a Bachelor of Agricultural Science and a Master's degree in Land Use Planning.
 In her previous roles she has been responsible for policy development and fostering relationships with a focus on building new communities.

-Her prevous experience building strong partnerships with stakeholders and advocating on behalf of members led her to her appointment with the AFCA.
+Her previous experience focused on building strong partnerships with stakeholders and advocating on behalf of members led her to her appointment with the AFCA.
 Stacey has an affinity with regional and rural communities given that she grew up in one and has an appreciation of the economic contributions that rural industries provide to support communities.

 Ray Walker - Safety Field Officer (Tasmania)

 Ray provides a ‘fee for service’ for AFCA members, non-members Forestry Contracting Businesses and forest managers within Tasmania.
 He provides a range of services from advice on Safety Management Systems and Safety Compliance Checks as well as assessment for FOLS and a range of practices undertaken on harvest and haulage operations.
 Ray has a passion for safety and participates in a number of committees and forums that highlight safety and its importance.
 In 2016, Ray celebrated 30 years’ service to our industry which was fantastic milestone to have reached. .